 - Cornstarch – Helps further thicken the strawberry filling mixture.

-- Fresh thyme – My secret ingredient to add depth to the flavour.
+- Fresh thyme – My secret ingredient to add depth to the flavor.
 Absolutely optional!

 How to Make Strawberry Crumble Bars